robertpeteuil/terraform-onepassword-read-value/README.md

-# OnePass to HCP Terraform Module
+# 1Password Read Value Module

 This Terraform module retrieves a specific field from a 1Password item and outputs its value.
 It uses the 1Password provider to interact with 1Password's API.